Cattail Control

 Treatment

-When approaching Cattail control, there are several options that you can try to eliminate their invasion but few are very effective.
-Mechanical control by using a backhoe can work but depending on how much cattail plants you have to cut down it could be quite a heavy chore.
+When approaching cattail control, there are several options that you can try to eliminate their invasion, but few are very effective.
+Mechanical control by using a backhoe can work, but depending on how many cattail plants you have to cut down, it could be quite a heavy chore.
 We wouldn’t recommend physical removal by hand.

 The best option is to use aquatic herbicides.
 These work very effectively and are good for when you do not have the energy or time to remove weeds through the more labor-intensive means of control.